thriveweb/pinzolo/readme.txt

-Pinzolo is a brand new WordPress theme we are releasing for free.
-It has been designed to be minimal and easy to customise.
+Pinzolo is a WordPress theme we are releasing for free.
+It has been designed to be minimal, simply coded and easy to customise.

 Features include:
 - Theme customisation options in the new Theme Customizer